Nastel/gocypher-cybench-java/gocypher-cybench-client/gocypher-cybench-comparator/README.md

     * You will be able to define different variables that you can pass to the [exposed methods](#exposed-methods-for-use)
 * `SCOPE`
-    * Comparator gives you the ability to compare WITHIN and BETWEEN versions, just specify a second version and pass the value accordingly if you are doing BETWEEN comparisons
+    * Comparator gives you the ability to compare WITHIN and BETWEEN (current and previous) versions, just grab the versions with the
+	`getCurrentVersion()` and `getPreviousVersion()` methods and pass the values accordingly
 * `RANGE`
     * You can specify the amount of values you want to compare to.
 This can be any integer, or the String `ALL` to compare against all possible values in the version.
 There is handling behind the scenes if your range is too high